fakiolinho/react-unit-testing-selectors/README.md

 ### CSS / SASS / POSTCSS

 All css code is written using scss syntax.
 Postcss is used through webpack under the hood in order to add some extra goodies like autoprefixing for cross-browser testing.
-If you are bored with css and want to use css moduls and more abstracted styling for your React components i highly propose [styled-components](https://styled-components.com/).
+If you are bored with css and want to use css modules and more abstracted styling for your React components i highly propose [styled-components](https://styled-components.com/).

 ### Webpack 2